NotTotal/Happy-fun-times/README.md

 #### Downloading and Installing

 The download and installation process can take a very long time depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.
-You can have the TSO and downloads folder be on separate drives without issue, aside from being limited by the slowest drive during wabbajack installation.
+You can have the HFT and downloads folder be on separate drives without issue, aside from being limited by the slowest drive during wabbajack installation.

 1. Open Wabbajack
 2. Load the Modlist from Disk
-3. Set TSO to install to X:\Total Skyrim Overhaul and download to X:\Total Skyrim Overhaul\Downloads.
+3. Set TSO to install to X:\Happy Fun Times and download to X:\Happy Fun Times\Downloads.
 Your downloads folder can be on a separate drive to save space but wabbajack's install speed will be limited to your slowest drive.
 4. Click the Go/Begin button
 5. Wait for Wabbajack to finish